Contact Lens Care

-An Amsler grid can be used to spot a range of vision problems resulting from damage to the optic nerve or the macula.
+An Amsler grid can be used to spot a range of vision problems resulting from damage to the macula.
 For those that have age-related macular degeneration (AMD), an Amsler grid is central to monitoring vision.

 What does an Amsler grid look like?

 An Amsler grid looks like a piece of grid paper.
 The paper is white, and the lines are straight and black going horizontally and vertically across the page, creating squares.
 The grid also has a small black dot at the centre.

 The Amsler grid was developed by a Swiss ophthalmologist named Marc Amsler and has been used since 1945.
 The Marc Amsler grid was an improvement over the initial work done by the ophthalmologist Edmond Landolt.

 How do you read an Amsler grid?

 Although we highly advise seeking regular tests by an optometrist, you can test your eyes yourself with an Amsler grid in between your optical check-ups.

 - Put your reading glasses on and cover/close one eye.

 - Hold the Amsler grid at reading distance.
 You can print it out on a piece of card.